iam-venky/cloudformation_templates/README.md

 Firstly, we start by creating a VPC with a size /16 IPv4 CIDR block.
 This provides up to 65,536 private IPv4 addresses.
 We might hard code the CIDR block for VPC but it’s better to define it as an input parameter so a user can either customize the IP ranges or use a default value.
 ![image](https://github.com/iam-venky/cloudformation_templates/assets/160997274/633407a1-5016-45d4-bff7-58c3df8225d0)

-CidrBlock - the IP address range available to our VPC EnableDnsSupport - if set to true, AWS will resolve DNS hostnames to any instance within the VPC’s IP address EnableDnsHostnames - if set to true, instances get allocated DNS hostnames by default Secondly, we need to create an Internet Gateway.
+CidrBlock - the IP address range available to our VPC.

+EnableDnsSupport - if set to true, AWS will resolve DNS hostnames to any instance within the VPC’s IP address.

+EnableDnsHostnames - if set to true, instances get allocated DNS hostnames by default.

+Secondly, we need to create an Internet Gateway.
 An Internet Gateway is a logical connection between a VPC and the Internet.
 If there is no Internet Gateway, then there is no connection between the VPC and the Internet.
   # b) Create a Internet Gateway
 ![image](https://github.com/iam-venky/cloudformation_templates/assets/160997274/eb4f6b2d-f6f5-46d5-bc15-3d053bd30d84)